 Liz's research, evaluation, practice and academic work leads to policy change, funding for community agencies & developments in good practice.
-Her work fosters organisational, collective and individual reflective practice using evidence-based changes in practice to produce positive outcomes in service delivery.
+Her work fosters organisational, collective, and individual reflective practice using evidence-based changes in practice to produce positive outcomes in service delivery.
 She teaches practical legal skills to prepare students for the realities and challenges ahead with a history of positive students’ feedback for her teaching approaches.

 Expertise: access to justice, impact evaluation and measurement, strategic planning and governance advice, effective practice advice, professional development, research capability, clinical legal education & ethics & community development.
 Her research themes are health & wellbeing, exclusion, marginalisation, inequality and human rights and safety and security of citizens.

-Policy and law reform: suggestions leading to documented changes implemented by government, statutory offices & services.
+Policy and law reform: suggestions leading to documented changes implemented by government, statutory offices & judicial services.
 Regular media commentator and invited member government & statutory advisories.

 Principal, Curran Consulting: Enhancing Justice & Human Rights (July 2011-6 June 2022).